vitorlb/order-register-sandbox/README.md

 **Features**

 App was developed concerning an easy adaptation to diferent restaurants, any user can categorize the producs in diferent groups, and create table areas for easier organization.

+**How it works**

+Waiters would use the 'Novo pedido' screen ( https://sandboxx-orderregister.web.app/#/pedidos ) on their phone, navigate between products 'Pratos dia' (daily dishes), 'bebidas' (drinks), 'cafetaria' (coffe and coffe drinks), etc. Choose a table ('mesa' in portuguese), and then save 'salvar mesa'.
+The information appears instantly on 'Historico Pedidos screen'.

+_If for example a burguer place would use this app, they could easely create a 'burguers' list, by simply edinting or adding some values in the react.js component props related to so._

+Production and Kitchen have the 'Historico Pedidos' screen ( https://sandboxx-orderregister.web.app/#/historico ) on, where they can check the orders, that are updated at the moment the waiter takes them, and start workin on it right away.

+**About the App**

+React.js app projected, designed and developed by myself from scratch.

+**Dependencies**

+.React-dom
+.Howler.js
+.Firebase